vielhuber/simpleauth/README.md

 now

--   edit your database credentials inside `auth/config.php`
+-   edit your database credentials and change the secret key inside `auth/config.php`
 -   run `php auth/migrate`
 -   run `php auth/seed`

-and you should be done.
+and you should be done. you can now fully authenticate with the routes below.

 ## routes

-the following routes are then provided automatically:
+the following routes are provided automatically:

 | route         | method | arguments      | header                      | response                                                                                                                                                                |
 | ------------- | ------ | -------------- | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |